Paths

 A path with straight lines and bezier curves

-You probably noticed this is a ClosedPath, which suggests there is also an OpenPath.
+The example above is a ClosedPath, which suggests there is also an OpenPath.
 This is correct.
 The difference is how the path ends.
 If a ClosedPath doesn't end at the point it started (which is the origin), it will have a straight line inserted joining the end to the start.
 An OpenPath will not.

 val open =